Obarun/66/doc/66-upgrade.md

 See [Rosetta Stone](66-rosetta.html##keyword-table-convertion) for the list of keyword name changes.

+### Behavior enhancements

+- The [`66 status`](66-status.html) command now provides an overview of all system services, organized by tree, when no specific service is specified.
+- The [Identifier](66-identifier.html) feature has been expanded: in addition to `@I`, 66 now recognizes seven new identifiers to facilitate the creation of more generic frontend files.
+- Module configuration: Two more news variables are exported at execution time of the `configure` script called `MOD_ENVIRONMENT_ADMDIR=%%environment_adm%%` and `MOD_ENVIRONMENT_USERDIR=%%environment_user%%`.
+- The [`66 remove`](66-remove.html) command is designed to always succeed, ensuring that no service becomes impossible to remove.

 ### Deprecated and Obsolete keywords

 The deprecated key `@shebang` has been completely removed and is no longer recognized by the parser.